- What is Soldier and Family Readiness?

 - SFRG Event Checklist

-- ACS Portable Class Delivery: Army Community Service brings classes, briefs and programs to your unit’s footprint to meet the needs of Soldiers and their Family members.
+- ACS Portable Class Delivery: Army Community Service brings classes, briefs and programs to your unit’s footprint to meet the needs of your SFRG.

 VIRTUAL CONNECTION RESOURCES!